sowasred/portfolio-2-gatsby/src/blogs/post-5.md

 ### React

-React, interestingly, combines the UI and behavior of components.
-In React, the same part of the code is responsible for creating a UI element and dictating its behavior.
+React, interestingly, combines the UI and behaviour of components.
+In React, the same code creates a UI element and dictates its behaviour.

 <div class="codeback">